Packaging your software

 Dockerfile) for your project's primary Dockerfile.

-Docker images consist of read-only layers, each resulting from an instruction in the Dockerfile.
-Layers are stacked sequentially and each one is a delta representing the changes applied to the previous layer.
+Docker images consist of layers.
+Each layer is the result of a build instruction in the Dockerfile.
+Layers are stacked sequentially, and each one is a delta representing the changes applied to the previous layer.

 from flask import Flask app = Flask(__name__) @app.route("/") def hello(): return "Hello World!"